Retailers need to find new ways to continuously attract and retain customers.

 Increase in Customer Expectations

 Customer expectations have increased dramatically, requiring retailers to rethink buyer interactions.
-It’s no secret that brands like Starbucks have led the way in personalized customer service at scale.
+It’s no secret that brands like Starbucks have led the way in personalised customer service at scale.
 Whether it’s about buying a coffee, purchasing a new laptop or upgrading a vehicle, retailers need to listen to customer requests and be prepared to deliver on those needs.
-On the flip side, organizations like Amazon are increasing customer product knowledge and raising everyone’s expectations around speed and cost of product delivery.
+On the flip side, organisations like Amazon are increasing customer product knowledge and raising everyone’s expectations around speed and cost of product delivery.
 According to PwC, 47% of respondents look to Amazon to educate them on product features, while 39% use it a pricing tool to understand cost vs. value of a new product.
-Between the Starbucks and the Amazon effects, the retail industry is struggling to develop and deliver better products at a lower cost and personalized at scale.
+Between the Starbucks and the Amazon effects, the retail industry is struggling to develop and deliver better products at a lower cost and personalised at scale.

 The good news is that training can support all the trends impacting retailers today!

 In a study conducted in January 2019 in collaboration with Training Industry, D2L wanted to learn how sales training, and specifically the onboarding of new salespeople, can help traditional retailers achieve business goals.

 Here are some of the takeaways from that study, based on responses from over 250 people across 8 different subsegments of retail:

 - Organisations with effective onboarding programmes were 20% more likely to have 75%+ of their salespeople reaching quota than companies with ineffective programmes.
 This can help offset some of the issues caused by the rise of e-commerce and the decline in consumer confidence.